bevyengine/rfcs/implementation_details.md

 It'd be really easy to answer that question if there was an *absolute* time reference.
 Luckily, we can make one.
 See, there are [two kinds of time][15]—plain ol' **wall-clock time** and **game time**—and we have complete control over the latter.
 The basic idea is pretty simple: Use a fixed timestep simulation and number the ticks in order.
 Doing that gives us a timeline of discrete moments that everyone can share (i.e. Tick 742 is the same in-game moment for everyone).

-With this shared timeline strategy, clients can either:
+With this shared timeline strategy, clients have two, mutually exclusive options:

 - Try to simulate ticks at the same wall-clock time.
 - Try to have their inputs reach the server at same wall-clock time.

-When doing state sync, I'd recommend against having clients try to simulate ticks at the same time.
-To accomodate inputs arriving at different times, the server itself would have to rollback and resimulate or we'd have to change the strategy.
+When using state transfer, I'd recommend against having clients try to simulate ticks at the same time.
+To accomodate inputs arriving at different times, the server itself would have to rollback and resimulate or you'd have to change the strategy.
 For example, [Source engine][3] games (AFAIK) simulate the movement of each player at their individual send rates and *then* simulate the world at the regular tick rate.
 However, doing things their way makes having lower ping a technical advantage (search "lag compensation" in this [this article][4]), which I assume is the reason why ~~melee is bad~~ trading kills is so rare in Source engine games.

 ### A Relatively Fixed Timestep